 Choice communities include Boston, Worcester, Northampton.

-Good education opportunities, great scenery and top career choices are among the reasons why The Bay State is an attractive spot for people looking for a nice quality of life:
+Boston may be the obvious choice for best places to live in Massachusetts, but there are plenty of other strong candidates.
+Good education opportunities, great scenery and top career choices are among the reasons why The Bay State is an attractive spot for people looking for a nice quality of life.

 Although Boston boasts a rich history, the city has plenty to offer its modern citizens.
 It has a healthy economy with thriving technology, medical and academic industries, and tons of college students live in the area and contribute to a hip vibe.
 There are attractions galore, including Fenway Park and the Freedom Trail.

 Newton, MA, is all about the New England charm.
 The city is divided into 13 villages, all of which are unique neighborhoods that lend the city a special beauty and appeal.
 The commute to Boston is short, meaning jobs in the area aren’t difficult to find.
 Kayaking is a popular activity, and the Newton History Museum is worth a few hours of anyone’s time.